ErrorTzy/writings/papers/PhDApps/Draft_4.md

 Second, I believe Hall's argument from AA's alternative mathematical structure is on the right track.
 But the move from AA to a generalized claim about grounding is too quick.
 If the argument from AA holds, then it shows that information about *mathematical* structure may not reveal some deep metaphysical structure of reality.
 It does not follow that, reality has no metaphysical structure at all.

-Eventually, I will show that {::E} is right, but {::M} is compatible with it.
+Eventually, I will explicate what "epistemic benefit" should mean.
+By doing so, I show that {::E} is right, but {::M} is compatible with it.
+But for now, let's turn to the second problem.
+Hall's argument surely carries weight, but it seems that Hall over-generalized his conclusion.
+The first thing we need to sort out is to what extent does Hall's argument apply.
 ### Rethinking Hall's argument

 Hall's position: there is nothing beyond necessary relation.
 There is no grounding structure beyond necessary connection. ==why?==